Mahan-Imanian/Mahan-Imanian/README.md

     </td>
     <td width="50%" valign="top">
       <h3><a href="https://github.com/Mahan-Imanian/QueueTTS">🔊 QueueTTS</a></h3>
-      <p>A <b>local-first text-to-speech queue</b>.
-Capture selected text or full readable page text into a playback queue and listen later through Chrome's built-in speech engine — a "read it to me later" workflow for the browser.</p>
+      <p>A <b>text-to-speech queue</b> for the browser.
+Select text on any page — or let it pull the full readable content — add it to a queue, and play it back later through Chrome's built-in speech engine.</p>
       <p>Chrome MV3, Chrome 116+.
 Uses <code>chrome.storage.local</code> for the queue, the <code>tts</code> API for playback, context-menu capture, and a side panel for full queue management, plus popup, options, and background-worker surfaces.</p>
       <p>
         <img alt="QueueTTS stack" src="https://img.shields.io/badge/Vanilla%20JS%20%C2%B7%20chrome.tts-c2410c?style=flat-square&labelColor=0d1117" /><br>